 Similarly, to restore some of the trust in these solutions, the devices is open and transparent about what it does.
 The code is open source, and you connect the electronics yourself.
 In that sense Candle is a lot like Lego or and IKEA product.

-Over the summer of 2019 two professionals will create speculative designs for the project, exploring what a ‘privacy aesthetic’ could look like.
+Over the summer of 2019, Dinie Besems and Jesse Howard developed speculative designs for the project, exploring what a ‘privacy aesthetic’ could look like.
 The idea is that you can easily pick out healthy, ecological food when you go to the supermarket: it looks different from the other products.

 How could privacy friendly products distinguish themselves to consumers?

-The professionals are Jeweler Dinie Besems and product designer Jesse Howard.
 While they dive into this research question two amateur artisans will be asked to also integrate the Candle project into their home.
-Each will design six devices, and these creations will be presented at the Dutch Design Week in October 2019, where the project will be officially launched.
+These creations were presented at the Dutch Design Week 2019, where the project was officially launched.

-The project is funded by the Dutch fund for the Creative Industries.
+The project is funded by the Creative Industries Fund NL.
 It’s also supported by the EU – it will put into practice some of the recommendations from the Sherpa Horizon 2020 project, which explores upcoming societal issues in Smart Information Systems.

 The technology builds on the amazing work of the MySensors community, the Arduino community, as well as the WebThings Gateway, a brand new smart home control project by Mozilla (the makers of Firefox).